EyasuTeshome/shifttracker/job-search/JSR-register-for-wednesday-live-workshops.md

 ## Description

-On Wednesday of the first and second week in this Module at XX UTC+1 and XX UTC-6, the technical curriculum designers will lead a workshop for students to practice technical questions.
+On Wednesday of the first and second week in this Module at **17:00 UTC+1 and 10:00 UTC-6**, the technical curriculum designers will lead a 1.5 hour workshop for students to practice technical interviews.
 Register today to attend these workshops!

 ### Why is it important?